 Marta became an active member of the Art Center as soon as she moved to town, establishing the figure drawing class in 1982 that continues to this day.
 Prior to co-founding OSA, Gayel along with the help of Marta and Bert, resurrected the Fine Art Branch at the Ojai Art Center.
 The art center is the longest continuously-operating, multi-disciplinary center serving the arts in the State of California.
 The building, originally conceived by Dr. Charles Butler in 1936, was designed by renowned architect Austen Pierpont at a cost of $17,000.
 The building was dedicated in 1939.
 By the early 1980s the center was in desperate need of repair.

 Marta, Gayel, and Bert decided to organize a garden tour, modeled after garden tours they had previously attended, to raise funds needed to repair the Art Center’s walls and floors.
 Established in 1984, the first tour included 24 participants and sold over 850 tickets.
 The following tour, 2,500 tickets were sold.
 They raised enough money to make the needed repairs with the help of each of their husbands who rolled up their sleeves and donated the physical labor.
-Hank, Marta’s husband, was especially helpful.
-Over the years, he shared his expertise as an architect and carpenter, augmenting various aspects of the building including the cabinets and display cases.
 Not only did the tour continue to raise funds for building improvements for years, the event would help support and lift the profile of Ojai’s rich visual arts community – a cultural and economic legacy that continues to this day.
 Proceeds raised by the annual OSA tour continue to support the community including scholarships for art students of all ages.

-Marta was originally from the Los Angeles area, settling in Bakersfield, before she and Hank retired to Ojai in 1981.
-Her formal education includes studying illustration at Chouinard.
+Nelson was originally from the Los Angeles area, settling in Bakersfield, before she and her husband retired to Ojai in 1981.
+Her formal education included studying illustration at Chouinard.
 Marta shared in her 2006 Focus on the Masters Oral History, “I chose illustration so I could earn a living.”
-She worked as a newspaper illustrator at a time when a woman was credited under their husband’s name.
+She worked as a newspaper illustrator at a time when a woman was credited underher husband’s name.
 She added, “That always bothered me – being listed as Mrs. Henry Nelson.
-It was as though a woman had no identity of their own.”
+It was as though a woman had no identity of her own.”

 In Marta’s early days, she worked in the animation department for Screen Gems Colombia Pictures painting backgrounds and mixing color for the animators.
 She recalled, “At that time, women were not allowed to do any of the actual animation.
 We stayed downstairs and all of the animators were upstairs.”
 Working in the animation studio laid the foundation for her own approach to color as her studio practice evolved.
 While in Bakersfield, Marta taught art classes at Bakersfield Community College and Spanish to elementary school students.
 Her love for teaching continued throughout her life with her most recent students among her fellow residents at The Gables of Ojai retirement community.

-Above all else, Marta was a devoted advocate for peace.
+Above all else, she was a devoted advocate for peace.

-In 2004, in preparation for the annual OSA tour, Marta completed a painting and intuitively included a dove.
+In 2004, in preparation for the annual OSA tour, Nelson completed a painting and intuitively included a dove.
 The date was September 21, the International Day of Peace.
-She continued to add a dove to all her work since that date, later adding the acronym AFP (Artist for Peace).
+She continued to add a dove to all her work from that date, later adding the acronym AFP (Artist for Peace).
 She engaged the community and rallied support to organized major exhibitions, workshops and lectures to promote peace.
-Marta felt her advocacy was her most important work.
+Advocacy was her most important work.
 Her legacy will be felt for generations to come.

 When asked what she wanted to be remembered for, she replied, “Peace.
 That’s the most important thing of all.
 There can’t be anything more important, particularly in the world today.
 It’s a little frightening to think of the legacy we are leaving all the young people – and the greed and the power that’s involved.
 May peace prevail on earth.”

-Marta Nelson’s FOTM documentation took place in 1997 & 2006 and was sponsored by Paula Spellman.
+Marta Nelson’s documentation took place in 1997 and 2006 and was sponsored by Paula Spellman.
 The FOTM Archive contains extensive information about this artist.

 To learn more about Marta Nelson please visit: http://www.ojaistudioartists.org/marta_nelson/